GabrielGrimberg/VitonBet/README.md

 | Zan Smirnov     |https://github.com/Majiick         |
 | Daniel Vegera   |https://github.com/yungrazr        |

-#### VitonBet Demo Video

-- To be added.

 #### Introduction
 VitonBet is an Android betting application that will allow users to place bets on eSports events and to gamble on user created events.
 Casino mode also available to gamble and sending cash to other users available too.

-This application is part of the Mobile Software Development assingment.
+This application is part of the Mobile Software Development assignment.

 - Refer to the **Design Document** for more information.

 #### Idea/Goal

-- The goal for this application is to create a fun and friendly betting application that doesn’t use real currency.
+- The goal for this application is to create a **fun** and **friendly** betting application that doesn’t use real currency.

-- Logging in and registration is vital for this application as we want more than one user to be able to use this application.
+- **Logging** in and **Registration** is vital for this application as we want more than one user to be able to use this application.

-- Creating events and placing bets on events is a key feature in VitonBet as you can’t have a betting application without actually placing bets.
+- Creating **events** and **placing bets** on events is a key feature in VitonBet as you can’t have a betting application without actually placing bets.
 Events will also be deleted when the outcome of the specific event is released.

-- Users to be able to transfer funds to other users is another feature that replaced the cash out feature.
+- Users to be able to **transfer funds** to other users is another feature that replaced the cash out feature.

-- Using Firebase instead of SQLite as it’s online, it’s already set up and it’s easier to use.
+- Using **Firebase** instead of SQLite as it’s online, it’s already set up and it’s easier to use.

-- Age confirmation as gambling on sports is for adults only, even though this application doesn’t use real currency, we would like to keep it as authentic as possible to real betting applications.
+- **Age confirmation** as gambling on sports is for adults only, even though this application doesn’t use real currency, we would like to keep it as authentic as possible to real betting applications.

-- If the user runs out of money, there is the feature where another user can send some funds to help that user out or the user is able to watch some advertisements to gain some funds.
+- If the user runs out of money, there is the feature where another user can send some funds to help that user out or the user is able to watch some **advertisements** to gain some funds.

-- A navigator to allow users to switch to different modes within the application.
+- A **navigator** to allow users to switch to different modes within the application.

 #### Testing

 Pixel on Android 7.1.1

-- Works perfectly on the Pixel phone, nothing lags or bugs out in the application.
+- Works perfectly on the **Pixel phone**, nothing lags or bugs out in the application.

 - The application is optimised for the Pixel phone too.